Fortanix Data Security Manager Using Secret Store CSI Driver

 Perform the following steps to create an application (app) in the Fortanix DSM:

-1. Click the Apps menu item in the DSM left navigation panel and click the button on the Apps page to add a new app.
+1. In the DSM left navigation panel, click the Apps menu item, and then click the + button to create a new app.

-Figure 4: Add Application
+Figure 4: Add application

-2. On the Adding new app page, enter the following details:
+2. On the Adding new app page, do the following:

-• App name: Enter the name of your application.
+1. App name: Enter the name for your application.

-• ADD DESCRIPTION (optional): Enter a short description for the application.
+2. ADD DESCRIPTION (optional): Enter a short description of the application.

-• Authentication method: Select the default API Key as the method of authentication from the drop down menu.
-For more information on these authentication methods, refer to User's Guide: Authentication documentation.
+3. Authentication method: Select the default API Key as the authentication method from the drop down menu.
+For more information on these authentication methods, refer to the User's Guide: Authentication.

-• Assigning the new app to groups: Select the group created in Section 5.3: Creating a Group from the list.
+4. Assigning the new app to groups: Select the group created in Section 5.3: Creating a Group from the list.

-3. Click the SAVE button to add the new application.
+3. Click SAVE to add the new application.

-The new application has been added to the Fortanix DSM successfully.
+The new application is added to the Fortanix DSM successfully.

 5.5 Copying the API Key